skillrepos/kint/labs.md

 > **\$ docker images \| grep roar**
 >

-8. We need to port-forward to be able to access the registry easily
+8. We need to port-forward to be able to access the registry easily.
+(You can just dismiss any dialogs that pop-up after you run this one.)

 >
 > **\$ kubectl port-forward --namespace kube-system service/registry 5000:80 &**